 One such patient, Steve, struggled with managing his diabetes when he was diagnosed at age 40.
 After failing to see results from other treatment plans, and with a desire to take control of his health, he became a part of this remote monitoring pilot.

 When Steve was diagnosed with Type II diabetes at age 40, like his father, uncle, and grandfather before him, he was struggling to manage his weight and overall health.

 After his diagnosis, Steve continued to struggle.
 He struggled to maintain a healthy weight despite working out and leading an active lifestyle; he struggled with his a1c levels despite a managed diet and nutrition program; he struggled to feel in control of his condition and overall health.

 Because of this, Steve required frequent office visits with his endocrinologist.
 He was dedicated to getting better; so much so, that he would fax a copy of his glucose readings – which he kept in an excel file – to his doctor ahead of each visit.
-But, with no clinical protocol or system in place to manage Steve’s data, the endocrinologist would promptly disregard Michael’s readings.
+But, with no clinical protocol or system in place to manage Steve’s data, the endocrinologist would promptly disregard Steve’s readings.

 This led Steve to join this particular program of care.
 Because this program, unlike any Steve had been a part of before, leveraged his everyday data to manage his everyday condition.